benjaminbardossy-dotcom/DIY-Solder-Fume-Extractor/README.md

 <img width="802" height="719" alt="image" src="https://github.com/user-attachments/assets/35c947b6-7a79-48b8-b657-3b1425ff4c3d" />

 # Why Make Your Own? / Why I Made This
-While looking for a good solder fume extractor online, I found that many of the cheap solder fume extractors sold online don't effectively remove the harmful particles created from soldering.
+While looking for a good solder fume extractor online, I found that many of the cheaper solder fume extractors sold online don't effectively remove the harmful particles created from soldering.
 These fume extractors often only feature an activiated carbon filter, making them ineffective at removing a lot of the harmful particles associated with soldering.
 Other than the filter media, there's also no guarantee of the strength of the fan, or lifetime of the filter.
 Once either of those die theres no telling how costly or hard it will be to replace.
 ### But Why is Activated Carbon Ineffective?
 While activated carbon is great at removing the smell associated with soldering, it falls flat when attempting to filter out the smaller harmful particles.
 Activated carbon mainly removes volatile organic compounds(VOCs), which are responsable for the smell associated with soldering.
 However, activated carbon is not nearly as effective at trapping other small particles created from soldering, since it cannot reliably catch them.